Cardinal Vaughan Memorial School

 They have a common desire to explain the behaviour of individuals based on the workings of the mind.
 In every area, psychologists must apply scientific methodology.
 They formulate theories, test hypotheses through observation and experiment, and analyse the findings with statistical techniques that help them identify important findings.

-Course Description
+Course Description:

-A-Level Psychology - Lower Sixth: Foundations of Psychology
+Lower Sixth - Foundations of Psychology

-In each of these four topic areas you will study a key question for society and the psychology that helps to explain it.
-You will also cover selected content in that topic area, selected studies that connect to the content including one classical study, and selected methodologies looking at how psychology works.
-You will also carry out a practical investigation in each Topic Area, in which you will use some of the methodologies which you have covered and in which you can find out for yourself how psychology can help to understand people.
-You will also learn how to use statistical tests.
+In each of these four Topic Areas you will study a key question for society and the psychology that helps to explain it.
+You will also cover selected content in that Topic Area, selected studies that connect to the content including one classical study, and selected methodologies looking at how psychology works.
+You will also carry out a practical investigation in each Topic Area, in which you will use some of the methodologies which you have covered and in which you

-Each topic area uses the same structure:
+Each Topic Area uses the same structure:

 • Content – Theories and research